bongochong/CombinedPrivacyBlockLists/HostsUpdater/README.md

 - If you deviate from the checklist then you are stupid.
 This does not apply if you are modifying the files as opposed to using them as is.

 - There is a .jar binary which performs some of the initial operations for generating the hosts file.
 It is from a now-unmaintained project (abandoned about 9 years ago).
 It still works great, in the sense that it saves one from about 20-30 minutes of writing more ugly bash script.
 I have included the source code of this .jar file in a .zip archive here: https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/HostsUpdater/MergeHostsSource.zip

+- I choose to block servers associated with an advertising and tracking outlet known as [Device9](https://www.bloomberg.com/research/stocks/private/snapshot.asp?privcapId=311903236).
+Several of their servers are appended to the generated hosts file.
+I do not know why, but nearly every hosts list and ad-blocking filter list does not block these servers, when they are as nefarious and invasive as any others.

+- I choose not to block some of Hulu's ad-servers for a better experience on that site.
+The lines that remove these servers from the resulting hosts file are readily apparent in the bash script, and can easily be deleted or commented out.